In Exercise 06 you will a function to abbreviate strings!

 You will find the starter files needed by “pulling” from the course workspace repository.
 Before beginning, be sure to:

-1. Be sure you are in your course workspace.
+- Be sure you are in your course workspace.
 Open the file explorer and you should see your work for the course.
 If you do not, open your course workspace through File > Open Recent.

-2. Open the Source Control View by clicking the 3-node (circles) graph (connected by lines) icon in your sidebar or opening the command palatte and searching for Source Control.
+- Open the Source Control View by clicking the 3-node (circles) graph (connected by lines) icon in your sidebar or opening the command palatte and searching for Source Control.

-3. Click the Ellipses in the Source Control pane and select “Pull” from the drop-down menu.
+- Click the Ellipses in the Source Control pane and select “Pull” from the drop-down menu.
 This will begin the pulling process from the course repository.
 It should silently succeed.

-4. Return to the File Explorer pane and open the exercises directory.
-You should see it now contains another directory named ex06.
+.
 If you expand that directory, you should see the starter files for the Python programs in this exercise.

 If the above did not work, try the following:

-1. Click the Ellipses in the Source Control pane and select “Pull, Push” from the drop-down menu.
+- Click the Ellipses in the Source Control pane and select “Pull, Push” from the drop-down menu.
 Then select “Pull from”.
-Then select “upstream” and the main option.
-This will begin the pulling process from the course repository.
-It should silently succeed.
+Then select “upstream” and the

-2. Return to the File Explorer pane and open the exercises directory.
-You should see it now contains another directory named ex06.
+.
 If you expand that directory, you should see the starter files for the two Python programs in this exercise

 1. Abbreviate

-After pulling the skeleton code, above, you can find the starter code for in the file exercises/ex06/abbreviate.py.
+After pulling the skeleton code, above, you can find the starter code for in the file exercises/ex06/abbreviate.py

-We have provided the skeleton of a main function, discussed in lecture on Wednesday 5/26, and have denoted 2x TODO comments for you to complete in order.
+function, discussed in lecture on Wednesday 5/26, and have denoted 2x TODO

-First, find TODO 1 and notice it is at the “top-level” of the file (no indentation).
-Your job here is to define a function named abbreviate.
-It has the following signature expectations:
+and notice it is at the “top-level” of the file (no indentation).
+Your job here is to define a function named abbreviate

-1. It should have one str parameter.
+- It should have one

-2. It should return a str value.
+parameter. - It should return a

-The str it returns should contain only the uppercase letter of the input string.
+it returns should contain only the uppercase letter of the input string.

-You may use the built-in isupper and islower functions to complete this exercise.
-These functions return the boolean value True if all characters in a given str are uppercase or lowercase, respectively.
+if all characters in a given str are uppercase or lowercase, respectively.
 An example of their usage in the interactive REPL is below:

 $ python